 Section 4.
 Vacancies.
 If the office of President becomes vacant, the Vice President automatically will succeed to the office of President.
 Vacancies in any other office shall be filled by the Chapter Board of Directors.

 Section 5.
 Resignation and Removal.
 An Officer may resign in writing submitted to the President.
 In the case of the resignation of the President, the resignation will be submitted to the Secretary who will refer such resignation to the Chapter Board of Directors.
 A resignation will be effective on the acceptance date of the resignation as determined by the Chapter Board of Directors.
 An Officer who no longer meets the qualifications for office shall automatically be removed and such vacancy shall be filled by the Chapter Board of Directors.
-Any Officer may be removed at any time with or without cause by a majority vote of the voting members present and voting, in person or by proxy, at any regular or special meeting at which a quorum of the voting members is present, when in their judgment the best interest of the Chapter or the Society would be served by such removal.
+Any Officer may be removed at any time with or without cause by a majority vote of the Chapter Members present and voting, in person or by proxy, at any regular or special meeting at which a quorum of the Chapter Members is present, when in their judgment the best interest of the Chapter or the Society would be served by such removal.

 Section 6.
 Duties of Officers.